bragamello/Stitcher/README.md

               "MeshObjOutput": BOOLEAN}

   On this example, the first plane contains only one island which is only connected to the island 'two' in the second plane.
 The second plane however has 3 islands and all of them will be connected to islands five and six in the third plane.

 # The Output

   The program outputs the number of inputed files minus 1.
-Each output file contaning Verticies and Edges organized in a format that is readable, for example, in [Meshlab](http://www.meshlab.net).
+Each output file containing Vertices and Edges organized in a format that is readable, for example, in [Meshlab](http://www.meshlab.net).